RustSydney/talks/README.md

 First up, there's no need to be an expert of any kind, so don't feel like you have to be in order to talk.

+Secondly, you can talk about anything Rust related!
 Aside from looking at what other people have requested, here are some ideas:

 * Rust for {Java,C++,C,Python,Ruby,Javascript,Scala,Haskell,C#,F#,whatever} developers
 * Typical Rust gotchas or Rust for beginner programmers